Fossil history of flowering plants: Cretaceous

 DNA analysis showed that Amborella trichopoda, on the Pacific island of New Caledonia, belongs to a sister group of the other flowering plants, while morphological studies suggest that it has features that may have been characteristic of the earliest flowering plants.
 The orders Amborellales, Nymphaeales, and Austrobaileyales diverged as separate lineages from the remaining angiosperm clade at a very early stage in flowering plant evolution.

 The great angiosperm radiation, when a great diversity of angiosperms appears in the fossil record, occurred in the mid-Cretaceous, approximately 100 million years ago.
 However, a study in 2007 estimated that the divergence of the five most recent of the eight main groups, namely the genus Ceratophyllum, the family Chloranthaceae, the eudicots, the magnoliids, and the monocots, occurred around 140 million years ago.

 Island genetics offers a possible explanation for the sudden, fully developed appearance of flowering plants.
 It is believed to be a common source of speciation in general, especially when this is associated with radical adaptations that seem to have required transitional forms.
 Flowering plants may have evolved on an island or island chain, where the plants bearing them were able to develop a specialised relationship with a specific animal such as a wasp.
 Such a relationship, with a hypothetical wasp carrying pollen from one plant to another much as modern fig wasps do, could cause the requisite specialisation in both the plant and its partners.
 The wasp example is not incidental; bees, which evolved specifically due to mutualistic plant relationships, are descended from wasps.
 The paleontologist Robert T. Bakker has proposed that flowering plants might have evolved due to interactions with dinosaurs.
 He argued that herbivorous dinosaurs provided a selective grazing pressure on plants.

 By the late Cretaceous, angiosperms appear to have dominated environments formerly occupied by ferns and cycadophytes.
 Large canopy-forming trees replaced conifers as the dominant trees close to the end of the Cretaceous, 66 million years ago or even later, at the beginning of the Paleogene.
 The radiation of herbaceous angiosperms occurred much later.
-Yet, many fossil plants recognisable as belonging to modern families (including beech, oak, maple, and magnolia) had already appeared by the late Cretaceous.
+Yet, many fossil plants recognizable as belonging to modern families (including beech, oak, maple, and magnolia) had already appeared by the late Cretaceous.
+Evidence of derived pollination relationships such as with Beetles has been recorded as early as the late-Albian.
 Flowering plants appeared in Australia about 126 million years ago.
 This also pushed the age of ancient Australian vertebrates, in what was then a south polar continent, to 126–110 million years old.